dsaakash/bostonhousepriicing-/README.md

 you have to create a file main.yaml file

-inorder to add secret key  for github actions we have go to github--> Settings--> Secret-->Dependatbot
+inorder to add secret key  for github actions we have go to github--> Settings--> Secret-->Actions

 Add Name : HEROKU_API_KEY
 API Key {that has to be copied from heroku}